 If your respirator does not fit correctly, it will not protect you from harmful contaminants.
-There are two ways to make sure that your respirator fits properly:
+There are 2 ways to make sure that your respirator fits properly:

-- !
-Your employer is required by law to have a qualified person fit-test you at least once a year.
-This will identify the respirator make, model, style, and size that is best for you. - !
-You should conduct a "seal check" every time you put on a respirator.
+- You should be fit-tested by a qualified person at least once a year.
+This will identify the respirator make, model, style, and size that is best for you.
+(Your employer is required by law to provide fit-testing.) - You should conduct a "seal check" every time you put on a respirator.
 This will help you make sure it fits and is properly positioned on your face.